-Psychology 342.
-Practicum in Group Dynamics.
+√ Psychology 342.
+Group Dynamics.
 1 hr. lecture; 1 hr. recitation, 3 hrs. lab.; 4 cr.
-Prereq: 6 credits in Psychology; English 125.
+Prerea: 6 credits in Psychology; English 125.

 Observation and analysis of the small group as a social system in a miniature society created by the students.
 Theoretical examination of group cohesiveness, conformity, norms and standards, power and influence processes, leadership, performance of group functions, and structural properties of groups.
 Field trips may be required.
 Offered Spring semesters.